PrashamTrivedi/MongoObsidianNotes/PSTT/Atlas Search Fundamentals.md

 - [Synonyms Document](https://www.mongodb.com/docs/atlas/atlas-search/synonyms/)
 - We need to have a collection defining synonyms.
 - We can't do fuzzy search with synonyms.
+They are considered full terms
 - Two types of synonyms.
 	- `equivalent`: The terms defined in array `synonyms` are all equivalent to each other.
 		- E.g.: `["car","vehicle","automobile"]` are synonyms of each other and can be queried in place of each other.